 - (1) Ensure that mating taper surfaces are completely clean and free from oil or dirt.
 Insert bush in hub and line up screw holes. - (2) Oil thread and point of grub screws, or thread and head of cap screws.
 Place screws (1) loosely in threaded holes in hub of pulley. - (3) Clean shaft, fit hub and bush to the shaft as a unit.
-Locate, in position.
-On fitting; the bush will nip the shaft first, then hub will be drawn onto bush.

-NOTE: It is necessary to axially align drive and driven pulleys.

-(4) Using a hexagon key, alternately tighten screws (1), until all screws are pulled up securely.
-Use a short length of pipe on key to increase leverage.
+Locate in position.
+On fitting; the bush will nip the shaft first, then hub will be drawn onto bush. - NOTE: It is necessary to axially align drive and driven pulleys. - (4) Using a hexagon key, alternately tighten screws (1), until all screws are pulled up

-- (5) After the bush (3) has been tightened onto the shaft, fit the parallel key (4).
-The key is side ritting with top clearance. - (6) After the drive has been running under load for a short time, stop and check tightness of screws.
+- securely.
+Use a short length of pipe on key to increase leverage. - (5) After the bush (3) has been tightened onto the shaft, fit the parallel key (4).
+The key is side fitting with top clearance. - (6) After the drive has been running under load for a short time, stop and check tightness of screws.
 Tighten if needed. - (7) Fill empty screw holes with grease to exclude dirt.

-Variable Speed Drive Pulleys (Fig 6)
+Variable Speed Unit (Fig 4)

-The variable speed pulleys incorporated within the feed roll drive unit are virtually maintenance free.
+The variable speed unit incorporated in the feed roll drive is virtually maintenance free.
+However, certain items may require attention at intervals.